AdobeDocs/experience-platform.en/help/dashboards/guides/account-profiles.md

 ![The Unable to load insight error.](../images/account-profiles/unable-to-load.png)

 To resolve the issue, you must ingest B2B entity data, such as opportunity data, into the sandbox.
-After 48 hours the data is reflected in the widgets.
+After 48 hours, the data is reflected in the widgets.

 ## Next steps